 If you are looking for a healthier alternative to the basic scrambled eggs recipe, this olive oil scrambled eggs recipe cooked without milk or butter is a healthier choice and the eggs taste fantastic.
-Eggs, olive oil, salt, and some black pepper, and that’s it.
+This recipe uses simple ingredients – eggs, olive oil, table salt, and ground black pepper, and that’s it.
 So quick, so easy, so healthy, and so good!

 - 8 large eggs

 - 2 tablespoons of olive oil or extra virgin olive oil